MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/auth/single-point-of-presence.md

 * For XDK titles, the `User::UserRemoved` event will trigger when this occurs.
 * For UWP titles, they will be notified of the sign out through the `sign_out_complete` handler from the `xbox_live_user` class.
 See [Authentication for UWP projects](authentication-for-UWP-projects.md) for more detail
-  * UWP titles must be whitelisted in order to receive instant notification of SPOP occurring.
-Otherwise, SPOP notification will take place either the next the title makes an Xbox Live call, or up to 5 minutes after the SPOP occurred.